October 6, 2022

 Meeting Liva

-As I got closer, I could see the pilgrim was older Belgian woman named Liva who stayed at same albergue in Canelo.
+As I got closer, I determined the pilgrim ahead of me was Liva, the older Belgian woman who’d stayed at the albergue in Canelo last night.
 She had a pair of pants fastened to the outside of her pack, which seemed odd in these weather conditions.

-That’s when Liva explained this was her spare set of hiking pants.
-She’d washed them by hand at the albergue yesterday because they had mud on them.
+Liva explained this was her spare set of hiking pants.
+She’d washed them by hand at the albergue the previous day because they were muddy.
 And then she hung the pants up to dry overnight.
-Unfortunately, with all the moisture in the air and the rainfall throughout the night, he pants were still wet when she woke up this morning.
+Unfortunately, with all the moisture in the air and the rainfall throughout the night, her pants were still wet when she woke up this morning.

 Truthfully, I wasn’t sure the garment would get any drier hanging off the outside of her pack today, but her feeling was the sun could come out at some point during the day, so it was worth a shot.

 Liva and I kept pace with each other for a bit longer, walking in silence until we came upon an odd site in the middle of the woods.
-Just ahead of us was a Moroccan-style arched doorway constructed of bricks set.
+Just ahead of us was a Moroccan-style arched doorway constructed of bricks.

 A random doorway in the forest

-On closer inspection, we could see there were actually four walls here, creating a giant courtyard of some sort.
+Upon closer inspection, there were actually four walls here, forming a large courtyard of some kind.
 The arch was just its entrance.
 But there didn’t seem to be anything inside the enclosure other than some tall trees and lots of leaves.

-What the heck this was doing here?
+What the heck was this doing here?
 Was it the remains of a fort?
-Or some sort of wall built about a home that had been torn down?
+Or some wall built about a home that had been torn down?
 You don’t tend to see a structure like this in the middle of nowhere.

-A sign in Spanish was mounted to one of the walls explaining that this was the Cemetario Moro de Barcia – aka the Moorish cemetery of Barcia, which was established in 1936.
+A sign in Spanish was mounted on one of the walls, explaining that this was the Cemetario Moro de Barcia, also known as the Moorish Cemetery of Barcia, which was established in 1936.

 Most of these troops were mercenaries (soldiers for hire), rather than professional soldiers or idealists fighting for Spanish Nationalism.
-They simply could earn more money fighting in Spain than as laborers in Morocco.
+They’d come because they could earn more money fighting in Spain than as laborers in Morocco.

 Peeking into the cemetery